Enhanced Data Transfer

 Restrictions

-- You must ensure that the configuration of the isRelu parameter in DataCopyEnhancedParams is the same as that of the ReLU flag of the quantization coefficient deqValue or quantized parameter vector deqTensorAddr.
+- You must ensure that the configuration of the isRelu parameter in DataCopyEnhancedParams match that of the ReLU flag of the quantization coefficient deqValue or quantization parameter vector deqTensorAddr.

-- If precision conversion is performed along CO1->CO2 data movement, the unit of blockLen of the operand for UB data movements needs to be halved.
+- If on-the-fly precision conversion is enabled for the CO1->CO2 path, the blockLen unit of operands over the UB path must be halved.

 Data Types of the Source and Destination Operands (Same) |